-- Contributions or independent expenditures made from an individual's personal funds and from funds they direct and control - Contributions or independent expenditures made by two or more entities that are directed and controlled by a majority of the same persons - Contributions or independent expenditures made by entities that are majority owned by any person.
+- Contributions or independent expenditures made from an individual's personal funds and from funds he or she directs and controls - Contributions or independent expenditures made by two or more entities that are directed and controlled by a majority of the same persons - Contributions or independent expenditures made by entities that are majority owned by any person.
 Contributions and independent expenditures made by the majority owner and all other entities majority owned by that person are aggregated unless the entities act independently in their decisions to make contributions or independent expenditures.